Lia Chang

 Lia Chang (born September 29, 1963) is an American actress, journalist, and photographer.
 After beginning her career modeling and acting in New York and on tour, Chang added parallel careers as a portrait and botanical photographer and journalist.

 Chang's photographs have been exhibited in the United States and elsewhere and published in various media.
 In 2010, the "Lia Chang Theater Photography and Other Works Portfolio" was established in the Asian Pacific American Performing Arts Collection housed in the Library of Congress.
 She has written as a syndicated columnist and as a writer and editor for AsianConnections.com, is a writer for AsAmNews.com and maintains a blog about the arts, culture, style and Asian American issues.

 Early life

 Chang was born Kim Anne Chang in San Francisco, California, the daughter of Russell Chang, an engineer, and Beverly Umehara, who was president of the national executive board of the Asian Pacific American Labor Alliance (APALA).

 Acting and modeling

-Chang began her career as a model, eventually serving as a petite model for Liz Claiborne for nine years, among other accounts.
+Chang began her career as a model in high school, moving to New York in 1981 to work as a petite runway and print model for various accounts including, from 1984 to 1993, as a petite model for Liz Claiborne.